Policies and Procedures

 All TCSJ students are expected to make adequate progress towards completion of their program.
 Program withdrawals in IMPACT, Residency@TCSJ, Teaching and Administrator Induction are considered when there are extenuating circumstances and there is an agreement between the program and the student.
 When applicable, employers will also be consulted.

-A student who voluntarily withdraws from their scheduled program, is required to complete a Program Withdrawal Form, and will have the balance of the tuition costs associated with their program recalculated at the current tuition rate for the courses started and/or completed at the time of withdrawal.
+A student who voluntarily withdraws from their scheduled program is required to complete a Program Withdrawal Form and will have the balance of the tuition costs associated with their program adjusted to reflect courses started and/or completed at the time of withdrawal.

 While employed as an IMPACT University Intern, students must maintain concurrent enrollment in the two-year sequence of courses leading to program completion.